Essential Travel Tips for Women

 Periods and peeing are issues that many women are concerned about when it comes to travel, especially low budget travel, but I have some helpful tips for you.

 Like many other women who travel I do use a menstrual cup.
 It definitely makes travel easier and cheaper but it is not suited to every situation.
 Sometimes you find yourself without access to clean water.
 Then what?
 You can try use wet wipes clean to clean your cup, but I’ve found something even better - disposable menstrual cups.
-They are not as enviro-good but they work really well for those long-ass trips without proper sanitary facilities.
+They are not as enviro-good but they work really well for those long-ass trips without proper sanitation or facilities.
 I only use these when I'm in a pinch but they are a life saver.
-They can hold way more than a tampon can.
+They can hold way more than a tampon can and you can leave them in for longer.
 My favourite brand is called Soft-Cup.